Reading Time: 6 minutes

-The Batmobile could not be loaded at a high angle, because the rear would be damaged from the bottom.
-The upper level was best suited to the link of the car, so that’s what we did.
+The Batmobile could not be loaded at a high angle, because the rear could be damaged from the bottom.
+The upper level was best suited to the link of the car, so that’s where we loaded it using specialized equipment.

 Hitting the Road with the Batmobile

 Thankfully, the new owner of the 1989 Batmobile was gracious, and said we could take our time.
 At last, we delivered the vehicle safely and without any damage within four days, as per our initial estimate.
 This was a huge relief to our driving team.
 The owner was satisfied a to finally have the Batmobile in his possession.
 What’s happened to the Batmobile since our star struck encounter?
 According to whateverhappened, John Peters (the producer of the show) keeps one of the two in his Malibu garage.
 The other one is kept in the Peterson Automotive Museum.

 Although we still need to figure out how to get Batmobile to founders island, our superhero driver was relieved that this extremely challenging shipment went off without a hitch, and returned to his life as an ordinary citizen of the U.S. of A. Or perhaps he took Catwoman out for a night on the town…

 Who knows what he does in his spare time? 😉